sr00t3d/wpsaltkey/README.md

 > Important: This script modifies a critical system file.
 We strongly recommend backing up your wp-config.php before running the tool.
 When changing the keys, all users (including the administrator) will be logged out of the /wp-admin panel.
 > The script creates an automated backup before executing.

-## ⚠️ Disclaimer
+## ⚠️ Legal Notice

 > [!WARNING]
 > This software is provided "as is".
-Always make sure you have explicit permission before executing.
+Always make sure to test first in a development environment.
 The author is not responsible for any misuse, legal consequences, or data impact caused by this tool.

 ## 📚 Detailed Tutorial

-For a complete, step-by-step guide on how to import generated files into Thunderbird and troubleshoot common migration issues, check out my full article:
+For a complete, step-by-step guide, check out my full article:

 👉 [**Change WordPress keys for security**](https://perciocastelo.com.br/blog/change-wordPress-keys-for-security.html)